EN ZH

 Hidden Bodrum: An insider's guide of things to do

-As with most of Turkey’s coastline, Bodrum is scattered with ruins.
-Some you’ll see as you walk around the streets.
+As with most of Turkey's coastline, Bodrum is scattered with ruins.
+Some you'll see as you walk around back streets.
 Others take a little more uncovering.
 Our favourites are the ancient ruins of Sandyma, Pedasa and Kiril.
-You will need to take a dolmus to the start of a winding path, and be prepared for a hot climb (since these sites are always perched on hilltops), but the fact that you’ll have these incredible, vast ancient sites - and the striking views - to yourself is worth the effort.
+The 7th century BC Pedasa ancient city was a significant centre of commerce and trade and had several well-preserved structures, including a temple and a theatre.
+Take a dolmus to the start of a winding path, and be prepared for a hot climb (since these sites are always perched on hilltops), but you'll have great, vast ancient sites - and striking views - to yourself.

-Escape the cheerful summer hustle and bustle with a trip to another place in time.
-There are a handful of quiet villages on the peninsula where you’ll find a traditional way of life and atmosphere in spades.
+There are a handful of quiet villages on the peninsula to find a traditional way of life and atmosphere.
 Derekoy is usually overlooked by tourists who eschew the village for nearby Gumusluk.
-But those who do stop and wander the stalls selling gourd lanterns and traditional crafts are enchanted by the sleepy village.
+But those who do stop and wander stalls selling gourd lanterns and traditional crafts enchanted by the sleepy village.
 Another favourite of ours is Dagbelen.
-It’s a favourite with hikers who explore the nearby pine forests, but the village is very pretty and a good destination on its own, with ruins and pretty streets.
+It's a favourite with hikers who explore nearby pine forests.

 Zeki Muren Arts Museum

-Described as Liberace and Elvis rolled into one, Zeki Muren was one of Turkey’s biggest - and most flamboyant - music and cinematic stars.
-In Turkey he’s a household name, and most Turks can belt out a ‘Pasha’ tune without hesitation.
-After his death in 1996 his Bodrum home was turned into a museum.
-Have a wander around and try to get a sense of who he was - from the glitzy outfits to the awards displayed on the wall.
-Muren’s flamboyant way of dressing and comporting himself did a great deal to pave the way for a more modern and tolerant Turkey.
+Described as Liberace and Elvis rolled into one, Zeki Muren was one of Turkey's most significant - and most striking - music and cinematic stars.
+In Turkey, he's a household name, and most Turks belt out tunes without hesitation.
+After he died in 1996, his Bodrum home was turned into a museum.
+Wander around and try to understand who he was - from glitzy outfits to awards displayed on the wall.
+Muren's flashy way of dressing and comporting himself paved the way for a more modern and tolerant Turkey.
+Also, see exhibits of Muren's artwork, including paintings and calligraphy.
+The museum is located in the Kumbahce neighbourhood of Bodrum and is open to the public for tours.

 Walk over water to Rabbit Island

-This tiny island off Gumusluk’s shore is accessible by a sunken causeway built during the Hellenistic period.
-The island is so called because the ancient King of Halicarnassus loved to take his queen there to feed the creatures and watch the sun go down.
-You can still see the descendants of the original rabbits cavorting around the island.
+This tiny island off Gumusluk's shore is accessible by a sunken causeway built during the Hellenistic period.
+The ancient King of Halicarnassus loved to take his queen there to feed the creatures and watch the sun go down.
 Climb to the top of the island, sunbathe or snorkel in the clear waters and explore the submerged ruins that surround the island.
+Gumusluk is also home to many seafood restaurants, so visitors can eat delicious meals before or after visiting Rabbit Island.
+Find out more about Gumusluk.

 Aquarium Bay

-This secluded and very pretty bay is accessible only by boat or on foot.
-It got its name due to the numbers of fish in the waters, but on a busy summer’s day the boats tend to scare the fish away.
-Nevertheless, it’s a really lovely spot and the perfect place to kill a few hours on a sunny day.
-There is a lovely hiking trail that goes from Bitez to Aquarium Bay, passing through olive and citrus groves.
-A coastal path that takes you around Bitez Bay’s eastern edge and over the hill to the bay.
+This secluded and beautiful bay is accessible only by boat or on foot.
+The bay, on the northern coast of the Bodrum Peninsula, about 25 km from the city centre, got the name because of the fish in the waters, but on busy summer days, boats scare the fish away.
+Nevertheless, this lovely spot is the perfect place on sunny days.
+Several cafes and restaurants nearby sell snacks and refreshments.
+A beautiful hiking trail also goes from Bitez to Aquarium Bay, passing through olive and citrus groves.
+The coastal path takes you around Bitez Bay's eastern edge and over the hill to the bay.
+More about beaches in Bodrum.

 Cokertme Bay

-A sailor’s favourite haunt, this stunning, sheltered bay, backed by pine forests and olive groves is just outside the peninsula but well worth the trip.
-The boat trip from Bodrum centre takes a couple of hours, but it’s well worth it.
-Cokertme’s pretty bay is quiet, with just a handful of cheap and cheerful seafront restaurants and a few small family-run hotels.
+A sailor's favourite haunt, this stunning, sheltered bay, backed by pine forests and olive groves, is just outside the peninsula but well worth the trip.
+The pretty bay is quiet, with just a handful of cheap, cheerful seafront restaurants and small family-run hotels.
 The locals are famously friendly and welcoming and love visitors.
-It’s a good place to haul anchor for a night before sailing over the Gokova Gulf.
+It's an excellent place to haul anchor for a night before sailing over the Gokova Gulf.

 Limon Cafe

-This bohemian haunt is well off the beaten path on the hill overlooking Gumusluk Bay and is one of our favourite spots on the peninsula to watch the sunset.
+This bohemian haunt is well off the beaten path on the hill overlooking Gumusluk Bay.
+It is one of our favourite spots on the peninsula to watch sunsets.
 With mismatched tables and chairs and comfy beanbags placed in a garden setting, this quirky cafe offers relaxation - and that little something different.
 The food is tasty but on the expensive side.
-We think it’s well worth paying a little more for such character.
-If you’re on Gumusluk’s seafront, look for the Gumuscafe Fish Restaurant.
-Follow the steps in front of the restaurant to the top, turn left onto the main road and walk for about five minutes.
-Make sure you try the homemade lemonade.
+We think paying a little more for such a setting is well worth it.

 Dibekli Han

-Located in Ortakent, this art and cultural centre is an artist’s hub where you can browse traditional crafts and paintings and have a slap up meal at the cafe.
-It’s built in the traditional ‘han’ or caravanserai style, with a central courtyard.
-The architecture is striking and there’s a very pretty garden to explore.
-During the summer months there are events and classical concerts happening most days.
+Located in Ortakent, this art and cultural centre is an artist's hub where you browse traditional crafts and paintings and eat an enjoyable meal.
+Built-in the conventional han or caravanserai style, with a central courtyard, stunning architecture sits alongside a pretty garden.
+During summer, keep an eye out for events and classical concerts.

-It’s rare to find a chilled out beach in modern Bodrum where the coastline can feel a little crowded during the summer months.
-However, if you’re feeling like you need a break, head to Ortakent Beach, a low key, chilled out stretch of coastline backed by market gardens and with a quiet village feel.
-It’s quiet, peaceful and you won’t be competing for space with your neighbours.
-A range of watersports are on offer including kayaking and wake boarding.
+It's rare to find chilled-out beaches in modern Bodrum, where the coastline feels crowded during summer.
+However, head to Ortakent Beach for an alternative break, a low-key, chilled stretch of coastline backed by market gardens and with a quiet village feel.
+It's quiet, peaceful and you won't compete for space with your neighbours.
+A range of water sports are on offer, including kayaking and wakeboarding.
+Find out more about the delights of Ortakent.

 Bardakci Hamam

-Bodrum’s oldest bath house dates back to the eighteenth century.
-From the outside, it’s unassuming.
-But inside you’ll find the most authentic Turkish bath experience in the area.
+Bodrum's oldest bathhouse dates back to the eighteenth century.
+From the outside, it's unassuming.
+But inside, you'll find the area's most authentic Turkish bath experience.
 The interior is decked out in marble and old fittings.
-You can either choose to give yourself a scrub, or pay for one.
-Massage is also on offer.
-Be warned: this is not a spa experience: massages and scrubs are very vigorous and a bit like experiencing a spin cycle, but you will leave feeling refreshed, relaxed and very clean.
+You can either give yourself a scrub or pay for one.
+Be warned: this is not a spa experience: massages and scrubs are vigorous and like experiencing a spin cycle, but you leave feeling refreshed, relaxed and very clean.

 Recommended